MJoseph1234/makeshift/docs/about.md

 # About

 MakeShift started as a tool to assist dungeon masters and game masters playing games like Dungeons & Dragons.
-I wanted a quick an easy way to come up with ideas when my players would ask questions like *"What's the name of the local tavern or inn?"*
+I wanted a quick and easy way to come up with ideas when my players would ask questions like *"What's the name of the local tavern or inn?"*

 With MakeShift, if I don't already have a name prepared, I can use
 ```bash